emmaclarem/emmaclarem/README.md

 - 👋 Hi, I’m Emma!
 - 🎭 I’m a performing arts professional and creative with 9+ years experience as a dancer and small business owner
 - 👩‍💻 I discovered a passion for coding in early 2022, and I’m currently learning with Codecademy and Code First Girls
-- 💻 I've just begun an apprenticeship as a Cloud Solutions Architect (Engineer)
+- 💻 I've just begun an apprenticeship as a Cloud Solutions Architect, working with Microsoft Azure
 - 🔗 Check out my [portfolio website here](https://emmaclarem.netlify.app/)
-- 📧 How to reach me: [LinkedIn](www.linkedin.com/in/emma-c-miller/), email emmaclarem@outlook.com
+- 📧 How to reach me: [LinkedIn](www.linkedin.com/in/emma-c-miller/)

 ![github-divider-line](https://user-images.githubusercontent.com/104512014/173450695-e34b53b4-67aa-4cc7-a5b7-1aeca97fc90b.png)